lottie-logic/ewecandoit/README.md

 - [ ] Newsletter SignUp
 - [ ] Masonary Grid (Tumblr Esque)
 - [ ] make sure we aren't loading in from Contentful too often than necessary
+- [ ] Rebuild in Next 13 with layout
+- [ ] Find sheep animations and backgrounds
+- [ ] Login for users, save progress
+- [ ] Quiz questions become flip cards / actual quiz to go through

 ---